News

 DAERA | Harry Brown (62), Lurganeden Road, Pomeroy, Co Tyrone has been convicted for an offence under Article 7(1)(a) of the Water (Northern Ireland) Order 1999 as amended.
 He pleaded guilty and was fined £1,500 plus £15 Offenders Levy.

-The Court heard that NIEA Water Quality Inspectors responded to a water pollution incident that had occurred sometime between 12 and 13 June 2024.
-The NIEA Inspectors discovered that dark grey coloured agricultural effluent was flowing along a ditch, alongside the Pomeroy Road, before discharging to the Claggan River (a tributary of the Ballinderry River which flows into Lough Neagh).
+The Court heard that NIEA Water Quality Inspectors responded to a water pollution incident that had occurred between 12 and 13 June 2024.
+They discovered that dark grey agricultural effluent was flowing along a ditch beside the Pomeroy Road before discharging to the Claggan River (a tributary of the Ballinderry River into Lough Neagh).

-As part of the investigation, a statutory sample of the discharge was collected and analysed.
-The sample results indicated that the sample contained poisonous, noxious or polluting matter which would have been potentially harmful to aquatic life in a receiving waterway.
+A statutory sample of the discharge showed poisonous, noxious or polluting matter likely harmful to aquatic life in the receiving waterway.

 – Accurate at time of publication | June 2025